A newish tool for us here in the prehospital world, video laryngoscopy (VL), brought to us here in BC via the King Vision (KV) device.

 We hope to introduce some of the benefits of this new tool, some challenges we have encountered with prehospital intubations (n=18 …1 today) here at RSM using the King Vision… & just maybe… there’s something in here for the old skool-ers.

 As with all new tools comes new decision making models and metrics for analysis, however we will speak to the technical applicational challenges we have encountered.
 One key early challenge we faced with the KV was the resistance to lay the device flat onto the chest when placing the blade into the mouth.
 It was counterintuitive to lose your view of the screen at such an early phase of the airway manoeuvre (where traditionally one would be highly anticipating any view during DL).
-However, once you expected it, one could redirect their attention to blade placement in the mouth, displacement of the tongue and then refocus ones attention back to the screen.
+However, once you expected it (loss of camera view), one could redirect their attention to blade placement in the mouth, displacement of the tongue and then refocus ones attention back to the screen.
 Once the airway structures come into view remember you are flying a plane (back stick = up view), too commonly practitioners want to lift the handle as one would during traditional DL (leading to occlusion / worse optics).
 Subtle backwards tilt of the handle will change view as does left and right angle of the wrist.
 Subtle.

 Another exceptional piece with using the King Vision is from the educational perspective.
 Now the new user can be coached through the visualization and airway capturing process in the pre hospital environment.
 Others practitioners can simultaneouly follow along with the airway manoeuvre from a distance and augment their own understanding of the process and procedure.
 As demonstrated here with the King Vision & Bougie pass to capture an airway in the spontaneously respirating pt.

 King Vision Bougie pass from tyson lehmann on Vimeo.

 Another great external review of the KingVision from the folks at EMCRIT can be found here.